 Let’s be realistic.
 The second I start planning a trip somewhere I am immediately looking for food, checking Food Network reruns for the ooey-gooiest cheesiest items I can shove in my mouth.
-So when the DFW Autoshow came onto my radar I started rounding up five things to eat in Dallas for those of you headed to DFW.
-For those of you who belong to my food appreciation frame of mind I’ve rounded up the five things you must eat while you’re in Dallas.
+These are some of my favorite must eat Dallas restaurants.

 As the fourth most populous metro area in the U.S., planning what to eat during a trip to Dallas can be overwhelming!
 There are so many choices.
-We steer you in the right direction with a few of our favorites spots.
+We steer you in the right direction with a few of our must eat in Dallas spots.
 We hit on everything from Southern food to bbq to healthy choices.

 Airport Food: Better in Texas!

 I know, I know you’re shaking your head at me saying “Seriously, she’s leading off with airport food?
 Time to click elsewhere!”.
 But wait!
 I swear Dallas Love Field has some great food.
 Home to Sky Cannon by Stephan Pyles you can eat food by a great Dallas chef without ever leaving the airport.
 Chef Pyles has won a AAA Five Diamond Award as well as a James Beard Award for Best Chef.
 Everything on the menu is great but I would highly recommend the Shrimp and Grits.
 Enjoy them at the bar with a Texas whiskey while you wait for your flight.

 Traveling for business frequently I always ask accounts for their recommendations for food.
 One account said to me “You have to go to Babe’s Chicken Dinner House!”.
 There was one nearby so I headed right over for lunch.